List of prototype solar-powered cars

-This list of prototype solar-powered cars comprises multiperson, relatively practical vehicles powered completely or significantly by solar cells (panels or arrays, mounted on the vehicle) which convert sunlight into electricity to drive electric motors while the vehicle is in motion and have a homologation for public streets.
+This list of prototype solar cars comprises multiperson, relatively practical vehicles powered completely or significantly by solar cells (panels or arrays, mounted on the vehicle) which convert sunlight into electricity to drive electric motors while the vehicle is in motion and have a homologation for public streets.

 Australia

 Sunswift V (eVe)

 The Sunswift V (aka "eVe") from the University of New South Wales was built for the 2013 & 2015 World Solar Challenge.

 Solar Spirit 3

 The "Solar Spirit 3" with 3 seats was built by TAFE South Australia for the 2011 World Solar Challenge.

 Brazil

 e.coTech Solar version

 The "e.coTech" is a normal electric car developed by "HiTech Electric" and is sold only to small and medium-sized businesses.
 In 2017, the solar version of "e.coTech" was announced and presented to the public in 2018.

 Canada

 Schulich Delta

 The "Schulich Delta" from the University of Calgary was built for the 2013 World Solar Challenge.